 Tips.
 There are several worthy places to pitch a tent along the ridge, but you may find all of them occupied during the summer season.
 Keep in mind that there are no water sources closer to the top – make sure to bring enough drinking water.

 Time: from 3 to 4 hours

 This relatively easy hike to Måtind concludes our list of the top 10 fabulous hikes and peaks in Norway.
-Situated on the Vesteralen islands of the northern Norway, this awesome trek provides you fantastic vistas of the coastline on a sunny day.
+Situated on the Vesteralen islands of northern Norway, this awesome trek provides you with fantastic vistas of the coastline on a sunny day.
 Moreover, it takes just some 3 to 4 hours to complete this hike.

-Some adventurers opt for the Stave – Bleik Coastal Trail, which starts in the town of Stave and leads along the coastline to the town of Bleik, while offering awesome views of the Norwegian Sea.
-There are very few trekkers who dare to reach these places, and the nature is pretty awesome around here.
+Some adventurers opt for the Stave – Bleik Coastal Trail, which starts in the town of Stave and leads along the coastline to the town of Bleik while offering awesome views of the Norwegian Sea.
+There are very few trekkers who dare to reach these places, and nature is pretty awesome around here.
 You can even expect to observe the whales in the sea.

 How to get there.
 You should take a ferry from the Lofoten Islands or Tromsø to Andenes.
 Then, drive around 17 km from Andenes to the parking lot near Måtinden, which is also the start of the hike.